axelarnetwork/axelarate-community/Exercises/exercise_1_btc_transfer_cli.md

   ```
   "successfully linked {0x5CFEcE3b659e657E02e31d864ef0adE028a42a8E} and {tb1qq8wnre6rzctec9wycrl2dq00m3avravslahc8v}"
   ```
+**Side note: Make sure to link a Bitcoin address that is controlled by you, e.g. if you link it to an address controlled by Axelar your withdrawal will be considered a donation and added to the pool of funds**

 2. External: send wrapped tokens to deposit address (e.g. with Metamask).
 You need to have some Ropsten testnet Ether on the address to send transactions.
 Wait for 30 Ethereum block confirmations.
 You can monitor the status of your deposit using the testnet explorer: https://ropsten.etherscan.io/